Get Started with Flow Distribution

 Make Sure Users Can Run the Flow

 Before we get into the specifics of the different ways you can distribute your flow, make sure that your users can actually run it.
-By default, every distribution method depends on the Run Flows permission.
+By default, some distribution methods depend on the Run Flows permission.
 Add the Run Flows permission to a user profile or permission set for your org, and assign that permission set to the right users.
-To view the permissions assigned to a flow, click the next to a flow, then click Edit Access.
+To view the permissions assigned to a flow, click the next to a flow on the Flows page in Setup, then click Edit Access.
 If Override default behavior and restrict access to enabled profiles or permission sets is selected for the flow, add the flow to a permissions set or profile, and assign it to the right users.
 For details about creating and assigning permission sets, see Permission Sets in Salesforce Help.